 The Corporation enters into participation agreements with respect to certain mortgage investments from time to time, whereby the other participating investors take the senior position and the Corporation retains a subordinated position.
-Under these certain participation agreements, the Corporation has retained a residual portion of the credit and/or default risk as a result of holding the subordinated interest in the mortgage and has therefore not met the de-recognition criteria described in the notes to the annual financial statements.
+Under these participation agreements, the Corporation has retained a residual portion of the credit and/or default risk as a result of holding the subordinated interest in the mortgage and has therefore not met the de-recognition criteria described in the notes to the annual financial statements.

 The portion of such mortgage interests held by the priority participant is included in investment portfolio and recorded as loans payable (note 8).
-Any gross interest and fees earned on the priority participant's interests and the related interest expense is recognized in income and profit.
+Any gross interest and fees earned on the priority participants' interests and the related interest expense is recognized in income and profit.

-As at December 31, 2018, the carrying value of the priority participants' interests in the Corporation's investment portfolio and loans payable was \$14,718,382 (December 31, 2017 - \$51,662,949).
+As at December 31, 2019, the carrying value of the priority participants' interests in the Corporation's investment portfolio and loans payable was \$nil (December 31, 2018 - \$14,718,382).

-With respect to loans with no provision, the Investment Portfolio as at December 31, 2018 had two investments with balances totaling \$1,474.000 (December 31, 2017 - two investments with balances totaling \$2,361,437) with contractual interest arrears greater than 60 days past due amounting to \$48,727, (December 31, 2017 - \$35,188).
-Management has determined that no provision for impairment is required (December 31, 2017 - \$nil).
+The Investment Portfolio as at December 31, 2019 had six investments with balances totaling \$12,903,309 (December 31, 2018 - two investments with balances totaling \$1,474,000) with contractual interest arrears greater than 60 days past due and were not brought current at year end, amounting to \$666,620 (December 31, 2018 - \$48,727), for which management has determined that no provision for impairment is required (December 31, 2018 - \$nil).
+Subsequent to year end, two of the six investments was paid out reducing the balance by \$2,242,562.

-The investment portfolio as at December 31, 2018 includes thirteen investments totaling \$19,735,486 (December 31, 2017 - six investments totaling \$28,901,947) with maturity dates that are past due and for which no extension or renewal was in place.
-Four of the thirteen investments were paid out during the first quarter of 2019, reducing the balance by \$4,076,794, and an additional four investments totaling \$10,629,767 (December 31, 2017 - three investments totaling \$12,918,805) have an allowance against them included in the Corporation's provision for impairment.
-The remaining five investments with maturity dates that are past due, and for which no extension or renewal was in place, totalling \$5,028,925 (December 31, 2017 - three investments totaling \$15,983,142) are considered not to require a provision.
+The investment portfolio as at December 31, 2019 includes eleven investments totaling \$23,762,718 (December 31, 2018 - thirteen investments totaling \$19,735,486) with maturity dates that are past due and for which no extension or renewal was in place.
+Three of the eleven investments were paid out after December 31, 2019, reducing the balance by \$3,107,050.
+Three investments totaling \$13,034,106 (December 31, 2018 - four investments totaling \$10,629,767) have an allowance against them included in the Corporation's provision for impairment.
+The remaining five investments with maturity dates that are past due, and for which no extension or renewal was in place, totaling \$7,621,561 (December 31, 2018 - five investments totaling \$5,028,925) have been determined to not require a provision.

-As at December 31, 2018, 205 of the Corporations' 231 investments (investment amount of \$500,624,695) are shared with other participants.
+As at December 31, 2019, 165 of the Corporations' 196 investments (investment amount of \$440,819,005) are shared with other participants.

-The Mortgage Banker services the entire investment in which the Corporation is a participant, on behalf of all participants and except for the case of investments with a first priority syndicate participant, the Corporation ranks equally with other members of the syndicate as to receipt of principal, interest and income.
+The Mortgage Banker services the entire investment in which the Corporation is a participant, on behalf of all participants and except for the case of investments with a first priority syndicate participant, the Corporation ranks pari passu with other members of the syndicate as to receipt of principal, interest and fees.

-7. Bank indebtedness:
+7. Credit facility and bank indebtedness

-The Corporation has entered into credit arrangements of which \$32,704,070 has been drawn as at December 31, 2018 (December 31, 2017 - \$60,268,468).
+The Corporation has entered into credit arrangements of which \$20,336,957 has been drawn as at December 31, 2019 (December 31, 2018 - \$32,704,070).
 Interest on bank indebtedness is predominantly charged at a rate that varies with bank prime and may have a component with a fixed interest rate established based on a formula linked to bankers' acceptance rates.
-The credit arrangement comprises a revolving operating facility, a component of which is a demand facility and a component of which had a committed term to December 31, 2018 and has been extended to December 31, 2019 (as further detailed in note 17 (c)).
+The credit arrangement comprises a revolving operating facility, a component of which is a demand facility and a component of which had a committed term extended to September 30, 2020 (as further detailed in note 17 (c)).
 Bank indebtedness is secured by a general security agreement.
 The credit agreement contains certain financial covenants that must be maintained.
-As at December 31, 2018 and December 31, 2017, the Corporation was in compliance with all financial covenants.
+As at December 31, 2019 and December 31, 2018, the Corporation was in compliance with all financial covenants.